aphasia-apps/main-concept/inst/app/www/scoring.md

 ### Scoring Main Concept Analysis

 Each main concept consists of several essential elements, corresponding to the subject, main verb, object (if appropriate), and any subordinate clauses (Nicholas & Brookshire, 1995).
 The main concept is assigned one of 5 codes depending on accuracy and completeness.
+Nicholas and Brookshire developed a series of coding rules to assist in determining the accuracy and completeness of main concepts.
+These rules are now supplemented with published checklists, which provide common alternatives and are used in this web-app.

 <center>